-Lower Prep (Years 1 to 4)
+Years 1-4

 In Lower Prep children enter exciting new territory through our French language immersion programme.
-At least half of the learning is conducted in French, while the remainder of lessons are taught in English.
+At least 40% of the classroom-based learning is conducted in French, while the remainder of lessons are taught in English.

 Naturally embraced by the children, this formative stage of their education provides deep and multi-layered benefits: it not only opens their minds to new cultural perspectives and personal accomplishments, it also opens the door to myriad future opportunities to travel, study and work.

-In the Lower Years, the curriculum expands in dynamic new directions, incorporating topics as diverse as Digital Literacy and Ballet alongside core subject areas.
+In the Lower Years, the curriculum expands in dynamic new directions, incorporating topics as diverse as ballet alongside core subject areas.